Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Details of Numerical lock-in analysis with a proper phase treatment

-Compared with other LPF such as Gaussian filter, this simple moving-avarage LPF has an advantage that higher harmonic components are effectively rejected~\cite{Mitamura2020.RevSciInstrum.91.125107} even for a relatively short integration time (equivalent to time constant) $\tau \sim N/f$.
+Compared with other LPFs such as Gaussian filters, this simple moving-avarage LPF has the advantage of effectively rejecting higher harmonic components~\cite{Mitamura2020.RevSciInstrum.91.125107} even with a relatively short integration time (equivalent to time constant) $\tau \sim N/f$.
 For the data shown in this paper, we use $N = 20$ for $f=1.52$~MHz, corresponding to the time constant of $N/f = 13$~$\mu$s.
 This value defines the time resolution of our experiments.
 This time resolution can be improved by selecting a smaller $N$ at the expense of the signal-to-noise ratio of the MO rotation angle.